Written by Dion Jay Tality

 You must identify and meet your existing contact center needs as:

-- Cost Reduction: Outsourcing business processes is more economical than hiring new people and investing in resources.
-According to Deloitte, cost reduction is the top reason for outsourcing, and this definitely applies to your contact center operation.
+- Cost reduction.
+Outsourcing business processes is more economical than hiring new people and investing in resources.
+According to Deloitte, cost reduction is the top reason for outsourcing, which definitely applies to your contact center operation.

 3. Identify Business Functions To Outsource